tliron/prudence/TUTORIAL.md

         }]
     });

-The "name" property is optional and only used for logging, so that if you have multiple applications running on the same server then you'd more easily be able to read the logs.
-Most Prudence types support this property.
+The "name" property is optional and only used for logging, which is useful if you have multiple applications running on the same server.
+A few Prudence types support this property.

-Create a directory `myapp/files` and put any file(s) you want there.
-(The "root" path is relative to the current file's directory.
-Actually, in Prudence almost all file references are relative to the current file's directory.)
+Create a `myapp/files` directory and put any file(s) you want there.
+Note that the "root" path is relative to the current JavaScript file's directory.
+Actually, in Prudence almost all file references are relative to the current JavaScript file's directory.

 Then, edit your `start.js` with this code: